-- A pop-up window will appear prompting to select a disk drive.
+- A pop-up window will appear prompting you to select the disk drive.

 - Choose the root drive i.e. (C:); if it varies on your machine, choose the appropriate one.

-- Click OK and wait till this tool scan for temporary files on the selected drive.
+- Click OK and wait till this tool scans for temporary files on the selected drive.

 - When this toll completes the scanning, a list of options will appear that you can free up.

 - Click Clean up system files next.
 Re-select the (C:) drive, and hit OK.

 - Tick the checkboxes inside “Files to delete” that you no longer require.